Greenwood DIY for women

-Come and learn to make some shelves to your design, shape and size, which you could use for books, shoes, clothes or much more besides in the company of women.
+Come and learn to make some shelves to your design, shape and size, which you could use for books, shoes, clothes, tools or much more besides in the company of women.

 During the day, you will learn to use common hand tools such as drills, knives and saws to transform ash poles and larch boards into some shelves.
 You will learn the basic principles of green woodworking and leave with the skills to tackle more green woodwork projects at home.

 The course is aimed at those who self-identify as a woman.